St. James’s Place (LON:STJ) Shares Down 12.8% – Should You Sell?

-STJ has been the topic of several research analyst reports.
-Citigroup boosted their price objective on St. James’s Place from GBX 1,590 to GBX 1,790 and gave the stock a “buy” rating in a research report on Friday, January 16th.
-Royal Bank Of Canada increased their target price on shares of St. James’s Place from GBX 1,350 to GBX 1,375 and gave the stock a “sector perform” rating in a research report on Monday, February 2nd.
-Jefferies Financial Group boosted their price target on shares of St. James’s Place from GBX 1,160 to GBX 1,600 and gave the company a “buy” rating in a research report on Monday, October 20th.
-JPMorgan Chase & Co. lifted their price objective on shares of St. James’s Place from GBX 1,725 to GBX 1,726 and gave the company an “overweight” rating in a research note on Wednesday, January 21st.
-Finally, UBS Group reaffirmed a “neutral” rating and issued a GBX 1,475 price target on shares of St. James’s Place in a report on Friday, January 16th.
-Five investment analysts have rated the stock with a Buy rating and two have given a Hold rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of “Moderate Buy” and a consensus price target of GBX 1,645.14.
+A number of analysts have weighed in on the stock.
+Royal Bank Of Canada raised their target price on shares of St. James’s Place from GBX 1,350 to GBX 1,375 and gave the company a “sector perform” rating in a research report on Monday, February 2nd.
+Jefferies Financial Group boosted their target price on shares of St. James’s Place from GBX 1,160 to GBX 1,600 and gave the company a “buy” rating in a report on Monday, October 20th.
+UBS Group reaffirmed a “neutral” rating and set a GBX 1,475 price objective on shares of St. James’s Place in a research report on Friday, January 16th.
+JPMorgan Chase & Co. upped their price target on St. James’s Place from GBX 1,725 to GBX 1,726 and gave the stock an “overweight” rating in a research note on Wednesday, January 21st.
+Finally, Citigroup lifted their price objective on shares of St. James’s Place from GBX 1,590 to GBX 1,790 and gave the company a “buy” rating in a report on Friday, January 16th.
+Five investment analysts have rated the stock with a Buy rating and two have issued a Hold rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average target price of GBX 1,645.14.

 We plan, grow and protect the financial futures of over one million clients across the UK by providing holistic advice-led wealth management, delivered exclusively by the Partnership, our group of more than 4,900 highly skilled advisers.